 The GI Bill® can be used for vocational flight training.
 However, obtaining a Private Pilot License is a prerequisite (www.va.gov).
-This scholarship is designed specifically to cover nearly all of the cost of obtaining a Private Pilot certificate at the UND Aerospace Phoenix Flight Training Center (UND Phoenix FTC).
+This scholarship is designed specifically to cover a large portion of the cost of obtaining a Private Pilot certificate at the UND Aerospace Phoenix Flight Training Center (UND Phoenix FTC).
 After completion of the Private Pilot course, GI Bill® education benefits may then be used to continue studies to obtain the Instrument-Airplane, Commercial Pilot, Multi-Engine Pilot, and ultimately the Certified Flight Instructor Certificate.

-UND Phoenix FTC is an FAA-certified Part 141 Flight School and is approved to train veterans and their eligible dependents using VA education benefits in the state of Arizona.
-We have partnered with Chandler-Gilbert Community College (CGCC) in offering the Associate in Applied Science in Airway Science Technology degree for 26 years.
+UNDAF Phoenix is an FAA-certified Part 141 Flight School and is approved to train veterans and their eligible dependents using VA education benefits in the state of Arizona.
+We have partnered with Chandler-Gilbert Community College (CGCC) in offering the Associate in Applied Science in Airway Science Technology degree for over 27 years.
 This is a professional aviation training program geared toward preparing students for a career in aviation.

-Awardees will begin an accelerated Private Pilot Certification course projected to start June 1st, 2022, during which they will earn their FAA Private Pilot certificate.
-The accelerated Private Pilot program is a five-day per week immersion and includes a two-hour ground school in addition to daily flying.
+Awardees will begin an accelerated Private Pilot Certification course projected to start at one of four designated dates beginning in January, March, June, and September.
+Please reference https://airlinepilot.training/upcoming-classes/ for specific start dates.
+During this time each participant will earn their FAA Private Pilot certificate.
+The accelerated Private Pilot program is a five-day per week immersion and includes a two-hour ground school three days per week, in addition to daily flying.
 This will require each student’s full-time attention.

-Completion of this certification will coincide with the beginning of the CGCC 2022 Fall semester in the third week of August, 2022 where awardees are expected to enroll and continue their education for five semesters and ultimately earn their AAS in Airway Science Technology and receive their FAA Flight Instructor Certificate.
+Completion of this certification will coincide with the beginning of the subsequent CGCC semester where awardees are expected to enroll and continue their education for five semesters, and ultimately earn their AAS in Airway Science Technology and receive their FAA Flight Instructor Certificate.

 Students are required to relocate to the Mesa, AZ area for approximately 24 months to attend training.
 All courses are in-person.
 Relocation costs are not covered by the scholarship.